 What does it all look like in reality?
 Take a deep breath, here’s the flow.

-The teams for each stream agree on the goal for the new sprint and the tickets to achieve the goal.
-Every day during stand-up, the team reports on progress, and the project manager and scrum master monitor the velocity of the sprint.
-When each ticket is completed, it's checked by another team member and then code-reviewed by the Lead Developer or another senior developer.
-It then moves to design review, followed by User Acceptance testing.
+At Remote, when each User Story is completed, it's checked by another team member and then code-reviewed by the Lead Developer or another senior developer.
+It then moves to design review, followed by User Acceptance Testing.